Warren Lightfoot is the firm's founding partner and a leader in the practice of law.

-Mr. Lightfoot attended The Citadel in Charleston, South Carolina from 1956-1958 and graduated in 1960 from the University of Alabama, where he was elected to Phi Beta Kappa.
+Warren attended The Citadel in Charleston, South Carolina, from 1956-58 and graduated in 1960 from the University of Alabama, where he was elected to Phi Beta Kappa.
 He served two years as an infantry officer, company commander and paratrooper, thereafter graduating in 1964 from the University of Alabama School of Law, where he was a member of the managing board of The Alabama Law Review.